-The skill that I have worked diligently to recover since the stroke has been speech, as it is necessary for scientific communication.
+The skill that I have worked diligently to recover since the stroke has been speech, as it is necessary for scientific communication, which is essential for a gradute student and professor.
+Talks have to be made, communicating effectively with one’s students and colleagues, and attending conferences and meetings are regular aspects of an academic career.

-This was always a passion of mine: right before the stroke, I was a teaching assistant for a quantum mechanics class at Caltech and was writing a publication for the Caltech Undergraduate Research Journal (CURJ) describing my summer research.
+This was always a passion of mine and I have worked hard to enhance my skills.
+Before the stroke, I was a teaching assistant for a quantum mechanics class at Caltech and was writing a publication for the Caltech Undergraduate Research Journal (CURJ) describing my summer research.
 In the recovery from the stroke, I practiced singing for intonation, tongue twisters for my intelligibility, and longer book passages for speech rate and interpretation.
 I have been delighted to put the speech that I have devoted so much effort to into good use in scientific communication.

-This past year, I chose to embark on a senior thesis project, which involved voice coding and implementation of a method known as the GW approximation, which shows promise as a quantum chemistry method that delivers accurate results at moderate computational cost.
+Last year as a senior, I chose to embark on a senior thesis project, which involved voice coding and implementation of a method known as the GW approximation, which shows promise as a quantum chemistry method that delivers accurate results at moderate computational cost.
 As the final product, I dictated a ~40 page report and gave a 15-minute oral presentation.
 I also took on an editorial position at the CURJ, helping to prepare a submission for publication about research done in the related theoretical chemistry field of nonlinear spectroscopy, where researchers shine more than one (otherwise it would be called linear) laser onto a sample in order to investigate its properties.
 The material that had been studied was cuprite, which is within the class of materials that show superconductivity at high temperatures, a holy grail of a problem that scientists have been working on for decades since discovering one would revolutionize many fields, such as quantum information or sustainability.
 I also gave a talk on my senior thesis work at the 4th annual Goldwater Symposium, held virtually in the summer, to further hone my presentation skills.
-Clearly, I love the challenge of scientific communication because I don’t want to stop doing it!
-There are definitely wrong ways to explain a certain concept, but I am intrigued by the fact that there isn’t one right way to do it.
-So it takes a combination of knowledge and imagination to craft an explanation that your audience will understand well.
+Clearly, I love the challenge of scientific communication and I refust to have my stroke impair my career.
+There are definitely wrong ways to explain a certain concept, but I am intrigued by the fact that there is not one right way to do it.
+It takes a combination of knowledge and imagination to craft an explanation that your audience will understand well.

-I am beginning my PhD studies at Harvard in the Division of Chemistry and Chemical Biology.
+This fall I begin my PhD studies at Harvard in the Division of Chemistry and Chemical Biology.
 I will be working under Professor Joonho Lee. he is a leading expert on developing the quantum chemistry simulations for periodic (repeating) systems; I hope to aid in the discovery of new materials with sustainability applications, from catalysts to photovoltaics.
 Specifically, I will be developing atomistic simulations that experimental researchers (in a wet laboratory) will use to discover more efficient solar panels.

 I also chose Harvard because it is a place where my work can have an impact outside of just scientific circles.
 On my graduate student visit to Harvard, I met a former graduate student in the chemistry department, who is planning to go into science policy after he earns his PhD.
-As he explained to me, Harvard has the top school in political science, the Kennedy School, where people influential in science policy come all the time to give talks.
-He explained to me that striking the balance of finishing his PhD studies while also attending a few policy talks per week was tough.
+As he explained to me, Harvard has the top school in public policy, the Kennedy School, where people influential in science policy come regularly to give talks.
+I will attend these talks as my schedule permits.